Tamara97-b/reading-notes/read5.md

   is a lossless image format using DEFLATE compression.
 No data is lost during compression and no compression artefacts are introduced in the image.
 For this reason, a PNG image would retain higher quality than an image than JPEG and would look a lot sharper, it would also occupy more space on the disk.
 This makes it unsuitable for storing or transferring high-resolution digital photographs but a great choice for images with text, logos and shapes with sharp edges.
   ### GIF
    is also a lossless image format that uses LZW compression algorithm.
 It was favoured over PNG for simple graphics in websites in its early days because the support of PNG was still growing.
 Given that PNG is now supported across all major devices and that PNG compression is about 5–25% better than GIF compression, GIF images are now mainly used only if the image contains animations.

    ### GIF
-    images support transparency by declaring a single colour in the colour palette as transparent (index transparency).
+    ### images support transparency by declaring a single colour in thecolour palette as transparent (index transparency).
      Because of absence of partial transparency, the edges (specially rounded or too-detailed edges) get a poor jagged effect.
      Though this can be solved to some extent using dithering, with improved PNG support, GIF is unsuitable for images with transparent backgrounds.